-The Center is an interdisciplinary research and service unit in the College of Education.
-Through a diverse array of programs, in collaboration with campus, schools and community partners, the Center supports the literacy development of all residents of Illinois through teaching and learning, scholarship and service projects.
+The Center is a research and service unit in the College of Education.
+Through a diverse array of programs, in collaboration with campus, schools, and community partners, the Center supports the literacy development of all residents of Illinois through teaching and learning, scholarship, and service projects.

 The foremost purpose of Center for Reading and Literacy is to improve the reading and literacy achievement of all citizens by providing support to relevant state agencies, regional offices of education, employers, community groups and local school districts in isolating and implementing research-grounded best practices.